isomerpages/moe-fernvalepri/_our-school-info/Our Mission.md

 ## Our Motto

-At Fernvale Primary School, we encourage our students to **Dare** by being brave, taking initiative, and always challenging their own limits.
-We want our students to **Aspire** by setting big goals and dreaming grand dreams for what they want to achieve.
-We guide our students to cultivate **Courage** through confidence and unwavering determination.
-We motivate our students to **Excel** by consistently seeking improvement, striving to do well in all areas, and gaining recognition for their efforts.
+At Fernvale Primary School, we encourage our students to:

+**Dare** by being brave, taking initiative, and always challenging their own limits.
+We want our students to.

+**Aspire** by setting big goals and dreaming grand dreams for what they want to achieve.
+We guide our students to cultivate.

+**Courage** through confidence and unwavering determination.
+We motivate our students to.

+**Excel** by consistently seeking improvement, striving to do well in all areas, and gaining recognition for their efforts.